Leonardpepa/Pepaverse/README.md

 # /* still in development */

-# Pepaverse is an open source social network build with nodejs, mongoDB, passportjs and socket.io
+# Pepaverse is an open source social network build with nodejs, mongoDB, passportjs and web sockets

 # it started as my first attempt to create a chat application but now has been evolved to my fist attempt creating my own social network to share with my friends